-Name and brief details of project EIA Notification No. Date Whether conducted by independent external agency (Yes /No) Results communica tedin public domain (Yes/No) Relevant Web link 80 MW, Fermi Solarfarms Private Limited, Chalisgaon, Maharashtra Not Applicable ı YES NO -
+Name and brief details of project EIA Notification No. Date Whether conducted by independent external agency (Yes / No) Results communicated in public domain (Yes/No) Relevant Web link 100 MW, Clean Sustainable Energy Private Limited, Bhadla I, Bikaner, Rajasthan Not Applicable - Yes No 2

-12. Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Air (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
-If not, provide details of all such non-compliances, in the following format: Not applicable as Solar PV Project is categorized as white category as per guidelines on Categorization of Industries issued by MOEF & CC on February 29, 2016 and subsequent Circular/Notification vide no. B- 29012/ESS (CPA)/2015-16 issued by CPCB on March 7, 2016 which states that "There shall be no necessity of
+12. Is the entity compliant with the applicable environmental law/ regulations/ guidelines in India; such as the Water (Prevention and Control of Pollution) Act, Environment protection act and rules thereunder (Y/N).
+If not, provide details of all such non-compliances, in the following format: Not applicable as, Solar PV Project is categorized as white category as per guidelines on Categorization of Industries issued by MOEF & CC on February 29, 2016 and subsequent Circular/Notification vide no. B- 29012/ESS (CPA)/2015-16 issued by CPCB on March 7, 2016 which states that "There shall be no necessity of obtaining the Consent to Establish/Operate" for White category of industries.